LanguageMachines/LuigiNLP/README.md

 You can always pass component-specific parameters by using the component name as a prefix.
 For instance, the Frog component takes an option ``skip``, you can use ``--Frog-skip`` to explicitly set it.

+You can also invoke LuigiNLP from within Python of course:

+    import luiginlp
+    from luiginlp.modules.frog import Frog
+    luiginlp.run(Frog(inputfile="test.rst"))

+To parallelize multiple tasks you can just do:

+    import luiginlp
+    from luiginlp.modules.frog import Frog
+    luiginlp.run(Frog(inputfile="test.rst"), Frog(inputfile="test2.rst"))

+Or use the ``Parallel`` interface:

+    import luiginlp
+    from luiginlp.modules.frog import Frog
+    from luiginlp.engine import Parallel
+    luiginlp.run(Parallel(component="Frog",inputfiles="test.rst,test.rst2"))